brianchirls/popcorn-base/README.md

 		/* etc.... */
 	});

 If no property name is supplied, and the only parameter is a DOM Element, *all* styles specified in the event's options will be animated.
+When `base.animate()` is called with no parameter, all styles are animated on the container element, if it exists.

 	Popcorn.basePlugin('myplugin', function(options, base) {
 		base.makeContainer();